Graduate Emergency Fund

 Scope of Funding

-Emergency Fund grants are available to assist with a range of expenses that cannot reasonably be met through other forms of aid or personal resources available to a student.
+Emergency Fund grants are available to assist with a range of expenses that cannot otherwise reasonably be met through other forms of aid, including loans, or personal resources available to a student.
 Only urgent needs and expenses incurred by the student directly will be considered.
 Documentation of actual or estimated expenses is required.

 Expenses must be essential to the safety/well-being of the student or required for the student to make academic progress toward degree requirements.